altar31/altar31/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... -->
 My main research interests are :
-* Artifical Intelligence (AI) for computer vision  with an emphasis on images segmentation applications
+* Neural Architecture Search and High-performance machine learning
-* High-performance machine learning ( Neural Architecture Search and XLA compiler for machine learning)
+* Deep Learning for computer vision with an emphasis on images segmentation applications
-* Energy and carbon footprint of AI-based systems
+* Energy, carbon footprint and governance of Artificial Intelligence (AI)-based systems
 * Field Assisted Sintering Process (Powder Metallurgy)